 Flyertalk.com This is a forum where Miles and Points aficionados discuss everything Miles and Points related.
 Warning, it’s a lot of information.
 Start slowly and after a while you’ll get a handle on what these “pros” are talking about.

 There’s a wide variety of Miles and Points information spread across the Internet.
 A quick search can pull up more information than you likely will want.
 We at Financially Savvy Travel do our best to provide useful Miles and Points information.
 However, you may want to supplement our content with that of other Miles and Points writers.
-There are a number of good ones out there, just takes time to find someone that clicks with you.
+There are a number of good ones out there, it just takes time to find someone that clicks with you.

 So there you have it.
 Miles and Points can become an addictive habit.
 But a habit that can provide you a wide variety of travel related experiences for very little money.